EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 ### Actors
 `User`, `File`
 ### Main Scenario
-1. User start the application
+1. User starts the application
 2. The application displays the notebook interface and shows that no notebook has been created
 3. User is able to create new Note Groups, and also create new Note Pages inside the Note Group for writing notes
 4. User is able to perform extra text editing features to the notes written
 5. User is able to undo or redo any operations performed
 6. User quit the program, and being asked if he wants to save the current changes or not.
 ### Alternative Scenario
 2. a.
-If there is notebook file detected, then the app will load the notes from the file and shows the already existing notes
+If there is a notebook file detected, then the app will load the notes from the file and shows the already existing notes
 ### Requirements
 `Basic Interactions`, `Text Editing Features`, `UndoRedo`, `Save to File`, `Export File`, `Import File`

 ## Basic Interactions
 ### Priority: `Must`
 ### Summary
-User is able to add new Note Groups, and add new Note Pages inside of a Group where user can write notes in.
+User is able to add new Note Groups, and add new Note Pages inside a Group where user can write notes in.
 ### Actors
 `User`
 ### Pre-condition
 Application is started
-### Post-consditions
+### Post-conditions
 New Note Groups and new Note Pages are added, and user is able to add texts inside of the Pages.
 ### Main Scenario
-1. User add a Note Group
+1. User adds a Note Group
-2. User add a Note Page inside the Note Group added
+2. User adds a Note Page inside the Note Group added
-3. User add any texts to the Note Page
+3. User adds any texts to the Note Page

 ## Text Editing Features
 ### Priority: `Should`
 ### Summary
-User is allowed to change fonts, font sizes, colors, state (bold, underlined and italic) of the texts, and is able to insert other symbols like bullet point, check boxes etc.
+User is allowed to change fonts, font sizes, colours, state (bold, underlined and italic) of the texts, and is able to insert other symbols like bullet point, check boxes, etc.
 ### Actors
 `User`
 ### Pre-conditions
 - Application is started
 - Note Pages have been created for user to add texts
 ### Post-condition
-The selected texts have been modified accroding to the editing operations performed.
+The selected texts have been modified according to the editing operations performed.
 ### Main Scenario
-1. User select some texts in the Note Page
+1. User selects some texts in the Note Page
-2. User perform editing operations on the selected texts
+2. User performs formatting operations on the selected texts
 3. Selected texts have been edited.
 ### Alternative Scenario
 1. a1.
-User select nothing (empty text)\
+User selects nothing (empty text)\
 a2.
-The edit operation does nothing
+The formatting operation does nothing
 2. a1.
-User insert other symbols such as bullet points or check boxes\
+User inserts other symbols such as bullet points or checks boxes\
 a2.
-These symbols should be successfully inserted infront of the line of text selected
+These symbols should be successfully inserted in front of the line of the text selected
 ### Exception Scenario
 - Trigger: no Note Page has been created yet
 ### Requirement